Kim Yu-bin: 2018–present: Solo work and RRR Entertainment

-Yubin left JYP Entertainment on January 25, 2020, with her departure announced three days later.
-In February 2020, Yubin founded her own music label, RRR Entertainment.
-Former bandmate Woo Hye-rim was also signed to the label, until February 2023.
-When Woo decided not to renew her contract with RRR Entertainment.
+Kim left JYP Entertainment on January 25, 2020, with her departure announced three days later.
+In February 2020, Kim founded her own music label, RRR Entertainment.
+Former bandmate Woo Hye-rim was also signed to the label, until February 2023, when Woo decided not to renew her contract with RRR Entertainment.

-In May 2020, Yubin released her single "Yaya (Me Time)", her first released under her own music label named RRR Entertainment (usually stylized in all lowercase).
+In May 2020, Kim released her single "Yaya (Me Time)", her first released under her own music label named RRR Entertainment (usually stylized in all lowercase).
 Since, she has also released the special single "Wave", in partnership with CLEF Entertainment on their project "Traveller", in December 2020.

 Her follow-up lead single "Perfume" was released in January 2021, with an accompanying single album.
 The same year, she competed on MBC's King of Mask Singer as "Snow Flower".
 She also was a cast member of Goal Girls and We're Family.

-In 2022, Yubin participated in the television shows The Last Survivor, Dating is Straight, and Queen of Ssireum.
+In 2022, Kim participated in the television shows The Last Survivor, Dating is Straight, and Queen of Ssireum.